 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child/teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.

-- Model for yourself (and your children/teens will notice and learn.
+- Model for yourself and your children/teens will notice and learn.
 Here are some ways that you can deal with your own stress.

 - Get exercise and fresh air.
 Getting active in any way – whether it’s joining a workout class or gardening – can help relieve stress.